Pricing Module Fields

 Billing Formula

 The formula computes the component’s value once its rule’s conditions are satisfied.
-It can reference the same set as conditions—Subscription Properties, Usage, Components—plus one special variable, Arrear, the outstanding arrears balance carried forward on the subledger.- Example:
+It can reference the same set as conditions—Subscription Properties, Usage, Components—plus a set of special variables the engine supplies at run time:- Example:

 Base Rate * 0.90(a 10% partner discount).